|

 optimum water quality.
 It is worth the extra money and will

 pay for itself in terms of reduced chemical usage.
-I hope
+However,

 that I have been helpful.